srl-labs/srl-elk-lab/README.md

 curl -X PUT "localhost:9200/_index_template/fabric?pretty" -H 'Content-Type: application/json' -d @elk/logstash/index-template.json
 ```

-4. Import Kibana templates as decribed in [Kibana](#kibana) section.
+4. Import Kibana templates as described in [Kibana](#kibana) section.
 Kibana should available via [http://localhost:5601](http://localhost:5601)

 5. Delete index created initially since it does not follow mappings and could not be adjusted any longer.

 ![Kibana delete index][index_deletion]

-5. Run simulation to quickly indest data into elasticsearch as decribed in [Simulation](#simulation)
+5. Run simulation to quickly ingest data into elasticsearch as described in [Simulation](#simulation)

 # Simulation